Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Background and related work

 \subsection{Emitters}

-\looseness=-1 Notwithstanding its exploration capabilities, vanilla \gls{ns} is not equipped to take advantage of any reward that can be found during the search.
-This limits the power of the algorithm and discards some important information on the task that can be used to steer and improve the efficiency of the search.
-Many solutions have been proposed to address this problem (\cite{lehman2011evolving, mouret2015illuminating, CUlly2015MAPElites, cully2020multi, paolo2021sparse}), leading to the development of the \gls{qd} family of algorithms (\cite{pugh2016qdfontier, cully2017quality}).

 \looseness=-1 Among \gls{qd} algorithms worth of notice are approaches using \emph{emitters}.
-Introduced by \cite{fontaine2020covariance} and later used by \cite{cully2020multi} and \cite{paolo2021sparse}, emitters are instances of reward-based \glspl{ea} instantiated during the search performed by another \gls{ea} to quickly explore a small area of the search space while optimizing on the reward.
+Introduced by \cite{fontaine2020covariance} and later used by \cite{cully2020multi} and \cite{paolo2021sparse}, emitters are instances of local-search reward-based \glspl{ea} instantiated during the global search performed by another \gls{ea}, allowing the quick exploration of a small area of the search space while optimizing on the reward.
 There is no limitation on the kind of algorithm to use as an emitter.
 In the work from \cite{fontaine2020covariance}, the CMA-ME algorithm uses MAP-Elites in conjunction with estimation-of-distribution emitters.
-The algorithm works by sampling a policy $\theta_i$ from the MAP-Elites archive and using it to initialize the population of an emitter $\mathcal{E}_i$, that is then evaluated until a termination condition is met.
+The algorithm works by sampling a policy $\theta_i$ from the MAP-Elites archive and using it to initialize the population of an emitter $\mathcal{E}_i$, which is then evaluated until a termination condition is met.
 The policies discovered are added to the MAP-Elites archive according to a given addition strategy.
 Once an emitter is terminated, another policy $\theta_j$ is selected from the MAP-Elites archive to initialize another emitter.
 The cycle is repeated until the whole evaluation budget is depleted.

 \looseness=-1 Another method using emitters is \gls{serene}.
 Introduced by \cite{paolo2021sparse}, the algorithm is based on \gls{ns} and targets explicitly sparse rewards problems.
-Contrary to CMA-ME, \gls{serene} works through an alternating two-stages process, one performing exploration, the other exploiting the found rewards.
-Exploration is done through \gls{ns} over the hand-designed \gls{bs} $\mathcal{B}$.
+Contrary to CMA-ME, \gls{serene} works through an alternating two-stage process, one performing exploration, the other exploiting the found rewards.
+Exploration is done through \gls{ns} over the hand-designed \glsfirst{bs}.
 Once a reward is discovered, it is exploited in the exploitation step when emitters are launched over the rewarding area of the search space $\mathcal{B}_R \subseteq \mathcal{B}$.
-This allows the algorithm to be more efficient in situations of sparse rewards in which, while the search can be global, the optimization of the reward has to be local around the rewarding policy.
+This two-steps process allows the algorithm to easily deal with sparse rewards settings in which, while the search can be global, the optimization of the reward has to be local around the rewarding policy.